 - Garlic – For a little sharp, spicy bite.

-- Ginger – Also adds heat and that fresh gingery zing.
+- Ginger – This gnarly root adds heat and that fresh, gingery zing.

 - Vegetable oil – Fat adds flavor, and the oil helps emulsify the sauce.

-- Soy sauce – Adds the salty taste that is at the core of teriyaki sauce.
+- Soy sauce – Soy sauce is responsible for the salty taste that is at the core of teriyaki sauce.
 I like to use less-sodium soy sauce in my teriyaki sauce to cut down the salt a bit.

-- Mirin – A low alcohol and slightly sweet rice wine used in Japanese cooking.
+- Mirin – Mirin is a low-alcohol, slightly-sweet rice wine used in Japanese cooking.
 It can be purchased at supermarkets with a good Asian ingredient inventory, Asian specialty stores, or you can buy mirin online.
 Sub in sake or half the amount of rice vinegar if you can’t find mirin.

 - Make the marinade: Stir together the garlic, ginger, vegetable oil, soy sauce, brown sugar, cornstarch, and mirin, if using, in a small bowl.

-- Marinate the salmon: Place the salmon fillets in a bakng sheet, and pour the marinade over the salmon, making sure it coats the fish evenly.
+- Marinate the salmon: Pour the marinade over the salmon in a baking dish, making sure it coats the fish evenly.
 Refrigerate for 1 to 2 hours.

 - Cook the salmon: Broil the salmon for 8 to 10 minutes until cooked through to your liking.